4c3x5u/portfolio_goteam/README.md

     - `python manage.py runserver`

 ### The Frontend
-> I prefer to use [yarn](https://yarnpkg.com) as my JavaScript package manager, but you can use npm for convenience sake.
 1. Keep the backend running, and create a new tab inside your terminal.
     - Usually **[CMD + T]** on Mac, or **[CTRL + T]** on Windows.
 2. Navigate to the *frontend* folder.